Jane Ross (footballer)

-Jane Celestina Ross (born 18 September 1989) is a Scottish footballer who plays as a striker for Rangers in the Scottish Women's Premier League, and the Scotland national team.
+Jane Celestina Ross (born 18 September 1989) is a Scottish former footballer who played as a striker.

 Club career

 Glasgow City

 Ross grew up on the Isle of Bute and after attending local coaching clinics, began her career at youth level with Paisley Saints Ladies.
 By the age of 16, she had already been called into the Scotland Women's under-19 squad.
 In June 2006, she joined Glasgow City, where she won six Scottish Women's Premier League titles, three Scottish Cups and three League Cups.
 She also helped the club reach the last 16 of the UEFA Women's Champions League in the 2011–12 campaign.
 In April 2011, Ross scored four goals against Kilmarnock, joining a group of four Glasgow City players to score more than 100 goals for the club.
 Ross ended her time with Glasgow City having scored 104 goals in 118 matches.

 At the end of the 2012 season, Ross had a trial period in Denmark with earlier Champions League opponents Fortuna Hjørring, before heading for further trials with several clubs in Sweden.